 Discipline.
 This cultural characteristic puts emphasis on rules and norms.
 Intel has a system of rules on employee behavior and how to conduct business.
 This trait of the organizational culture addresses the need to maintain effective business processes and to streamline the organization according to general strategies and Intel’s operations management policies.
 For example, discipline in workers’ activities minimizes deviations of output quality relative to the company’s standards.
 In this way, the organizational culture helps Intel maintain business efficiency.

 Great Place to Work.
 Intel Corporation uses its business culture as a tool for optimizing employee motivation and morale.
 Motivation and morale minimize employee turnover and associated costs.
-This characteristic of the corporate culture is applied in cooperation with the employees for their own benefit.
+This characteristic of the company culture is applied in cooperation with the employees for their own benefit.
 For example, Intel has HR programs that foster camaraderie and rapport among employees.
 The company benefits from its organizational culture in terms of a motivated workforce that satisfies the goals of the semiconductor business.
+The design of Intel’s organizational structure (business structure) influences social interactions and how this company culture maintains a great workplace.

 Quality.
 Quality is a major selling point aligned with Intel’s generic competitive strategy and intensive growth strategies.
 The company makes sure that its organizational culture embodies quality principles and ideals.
 For example, human resource training programs highlight output quality as a measure of employee excellence.
 This trait of the corporate culture supports efforts to differentiate Intel’s microprocessors from competitors, like AMD, IBM, and Samsung.